vkoster/bicep-building-blocks/README.md

-# Welcome to my Reusable Bicep Building-Blocks pages!
+# Welcome to my Reusable Bicep Modules pages!
-This project is an effort to create reusable Bicep building-blocks.
+This project is an effort to create reusable Bicep modules.
 Focus lies on researching reuse, not on actually creating a library.

-The documentation to this project is published on a [GitHub Pages Site](https://vkoster.github.io/bicep-building-blocks/).
+The documentation to this project is published on a [GitHub Pages Site](https://vkoster.github.io/reusable-bicep-modules/).

 ## Disclaimer
 Things to notice: